SI 2017 Forecasting & Empirical Methods

 8:30 am

-Patrik Guggenberger, University of California at San Diego
+Patrik Guggenberger, University of California, San Diego

 Frank Kleibergen, University of Amsterdam